eshamster/docker-cl-base/README.md

 # Dockerfile: cl-base

-A Dockerfile to configure Common Lisp execution environment.
+A Dockerfile to configure Common Lisp execution environment based on Alpine Linux (from 2.0~).

 ## Installation